 Chromium is a transition metal in Group 6 on the Periodic Table of Elements.
-In its pure form, chromium is a steel-gray, lustrous hard metal that has a high polish.
-It has many compounds that are all colored.
-[See Periodic Table of the Elements]
+In its pure form, chromium is a silvery, lustrous, hard metal that has a high polish, ideal for electroplating.

-Of the compounds, the most important are the chromates of sodium and potassium; the dichromates; and potassium and ammonium chrome alums.
+The most important chromium compounds are the chromates of sodium and potassium, the dichromates, and potassium and ammonium chrome alums, according to the Los Alamos National Laboratory.
 Chromium compounds are toxic and should be handled with care.

 Chromium compounds are all vividly colored and are used as pigments — bright green, yellow, red and orange.
 Rubies are red because of chromium, and glass treated with chromium has an emerald green color, according to the Royal Society of Chemistry (RSC).